 Starring Jean-Louis Trintignant and Best Actress Oscar nominee Anouk Aimée, A Man and a Woman also earned Lelouch a Best Director nod.
 He lost to Fred Zinnemann for that year’s Best Picture, the well-regarded period drama A Man for All Seasons; Aimée, for her part, lost to Elizabeth Taylor for Who’s Afraid of Virginia Woolf?.

-“New Claude Lelouch Film Leads to Desperate Box Office Measures” last updated in December 2020.
+“New Claude Lelouch Film Leads to Desperate Measures” last updated in September 2021.